virtanen-ville/citybike-tracking/README.md

 -   Backend and MongoDB database can be run in Docker (run `docker-compose up` in the root folder)
 -   There is UI for adding journeys or bicycle stations (click on the "Add" button in the table header bars of the journey or station list views)

-## Running the app
+## Instructions for running the app

 ### Backend

--   Add .env file with environment variables (see .env.example)
+-   Add .env file with environment variables (see .env.example) to the root folder
+    -   MONGO_URI is the MongoDB URI address, so you need to provide a MongoDB instance
+    -   PORT is the port where the backend will run (suggested port is 3100 as that is used in next.config.js)
--   Make a new folder `static` in the root folder and put the downloaded CSV files there (remember to rename the stations file to stations.csv)
+-   Make a new folder `static` in the root folder and put the downloaded CSV files there
+    -   Remember to rename the stations file to stations.csv
 -   Install NodeJS and NPM
 -   Install dependencies with `npm install`
 -   Run the backend with `npm start`
     -   Backend will be running at <http://localhost:3100> (or whatever port you have set in the environment variable PORT)
 -   If you want to run the backend in Docker, run `docker-compose up` in the root folder (this will also run MongoDB in a Docker container) - remember to add the CSV files to the `static` folder before running the Docker containers

 ### Frontend

+-   Add .env.local file with environment variables (see .env.example) to the client folder
+    -   NEXT_PUBLIC_GOOGLE_MAPS_API_KEY is the Google Developers Maps API Key from your own Google account.
+This is needed to show the station location on a map.
+You can get a key from <https://developers.google.com/maps/documentation/javascript/get-api-key>
+    -   SERVER_URL is the URL where the backend is running (suggested URL is <http://localhost:3100> as that is used by default when running the backend locally or in Docker).
 -   Install NodeJS and NPM
 -   Install dependencies with `npm install`
 -   Run the frontend with `npm run dev`
     -   Frontend will be running at <http://localhost:3000>